Hoshiarpur district: History

 The area of present Hoshiarpur District was also part of Indus Valley Civilization.
 Recent excavations at various sites in the district have revealed that the entire area near the Shivalik foothills was selected for habitation not only by the early Paleolithic man but also by those in the protohistoric and historic periods.
 The legends associate several places in the district with Pandavas.
 Dasuya is mentioned in epic of Mahabharata as the seat of Raja Virata in whose services the Pandavas remained for thirteen years during their exile.
 Bham, about 11 km west of Mahilpur, is said to be the place where the Pandavas passed their exile.
 Lasara, about 19 km north of Jaijon, also contains a stone temple stated to date back to the time of Pandavas.
 According to the Chinese pilgrim, Hieun Tsang, the area of Hoshiarpur was dominated by a tribe of Chandrabansi Rajputs, who maintained an independent existence for centuries before the Muhammadan conquest.

 The country around Hoshiarpur formed part of the old kingdom of Katoch in Jalandhar.
 The state was eventually broken up, and the present district was divided between the, rajas of Datarpur and Jaswan.
 They retained undisturbed possession of their territories until 1759, when the rising Sikh chieftains commenced a series of encroachments upon the hill tracts.
 In 1815 Maharaja Ranjit Singh, forced the ruler of Jaswan to resign his territories in exchange for an estate on feudal tenure; three years later the raja of Datarpur met with similar treatment.
 By the close of the year 1818 the whole country from the Sutlej to the Beas had come under the government of Lahore, and after the First Anglo-Sikh War in 1846 passed to the British government.
 The deposed rajas of Datarpur and Jaswan received cash pensions from the new rulers, but expressed bitter disappointment at not being restored to their former sovereign position.
 Accordingly, the outbreak of the Second Anglo-Sikh War, in 1848 found the disaffected chieftains ready for rebellion.
 They organized a revolt, but the two rajas and the other ringleaders were captured, and their estates confiscated.
+Under British administration, Hoshiarpur district was part of the Jullundur Division and was subdivided into four tehsils: Hoshiarpur, Dasuya, Una, and Garhshankar.

 Hoshiarpur is an ancient centre of Hindu epics and culture itself.
 In Bajwara (4 km east on Una Road from the present city) ruins of an ancient culture can still be found.
 Mythologically, Teh Dasuya of this district is estimated to be King Virat's kingdom where Pandavas spent their one-year exile.